autowarefoundation/autoware/ros/src/computing/perception/detection/lidar_detector/packages/lidar_point_pillars/README.md

 * To display the results in Rviz `objects_visualizer` is required.
 (Launch file launches automatically this node).

-* Pre trained models can be downloaded from the [github repository](https://github.com/cirpue49/kitti_pretrained_pp).
-Notice that this model is under `BY-NC-SA 3.0` license.

-* If trained model comes from KITTI data, users might not be allowed to use the model for commercial purposes.
+* Pretrained models are available [here](https://github.com/cirpue49/kitti_pretrained_pp), trained with the help of the KITTI dataset.
+For this reason, these are not suitable for commercial purposes.
+Derivative works are bound to the BY-NC-SA 3.0 License. (https://creativecommons.org/licenses/by-nc-sa/3.0/)